owenzorrin/vault-oracledb-demo/readme.md

 exit
 ```
-- Shell into the oracle-xe container and run the `create-user.sql` statement:
+- Shell into the oracle-xe-test container and run the `create-user.sql` statement:

-`docker exec -it oracle-xe /bin/bash`
+`docker exec -it oracle-xe-test /bin/bash`

 ```
 tee create_user.sql <<EOF